vishaal27/LeVAsa/README.md

 ## Experiments

 The results in the paper can be reproduced using `Code Notebooks/Experiments.ipynb`.
-Saved weights can be obtained from [here](https://drive.google.com/drive/folders/1a6Z6scRZvOX6CPB-Qs0WbwrodtFAg7aI?usp=sharing)
+Saved weights can be obtained from [here](https://drive.google.com/drive/folders/1a6Z6scRZvOX6CPB-Qs0WbwrodtFAg7aI?usp=sharing).
+IMFDB data images should be placed inside a subfolder within `final_images/`.

+## Annotations

 For transferring VA annotations, we use Affectnet as the anchor dataset and leverage various transfer sampling strategies which can be found in the `Code Notebooks/Annotations_Transfer.ipynb` notebook.
 The transferred annotations are saved as .json files, which can be found inside the `Annotations` folder.

-## Training and Evaluating the models
+## Training

-- The `Code Notebooks/Models_Training_1.ipynb` and `Code Notebooks/Models_Training_2.ipynb` notebooks contain the model classes and training scripts including the code to save checkpoints.
+The `Code Notebooks/Models_Training_1.ipynb` and `Code Notebooks/Models_Training_2.ipynb` notebooks contain the model classes and training scripts including the code to save checkpoints.
-- The `Code Notebooks/Analysis.ipynb` notebook contains the code for evaluating the models both qualitatively (latent space visualization with TSNEs) and quantitatively (classification/regression scores).

 Contact:
 - Vishaal Udandarao (vishaal16119@iiitd.ac.in)